jcar787/rapidshare-perl/README.md

 ===============
 Old rapidshare downloader using perl. must have a valid account with rapidshare.
 Not working right now because Rapidshare changed validation to JS.
 Here for learning purpose.
-Will rewrite in Node.js!
+Will rewrite script in Node.js!

 Must download WWW::Mechanize using CPAN.
 Must have installed zip unrar and 7z in your distribution